FareshAhamad/FareshAhamad/README.md

 ---

 ### 🌱 What I'm Exploring

-I'm currently focused on building robust, full-stack applications and diving deeper into the intersection of software development and data science.
-My goals include:
+I'm currently focused on bridging the gap between technical implementation and user-centric product strategy.
+My goal is to leverage my development and data skills to help build products that solve real-world problems.
+My current areas of focus include:

-- Exploring Machine Learning models to integrate predictive features into applications.
+Deepening my understanding of user research and product discovery to better identify customer pain points and market opportunities.

-- Mastering system design principles for scalable backend architecture.
+Learning product strategy frameworks for prioritization, roadmapping, and making effective, data-informed decisions.

-- Contributing to open-source projects.
+Developing skills in writing clear product specifications and communicating a product's vision to both technical and non-technical stakeholders.